-Did you know you can spot penguins and possums in Melbourne without having to travel long distances for that?
-We went to St Kilda pier to see Melbourne penguins and afterwards to Fitzroy Gardens to see possums.
+Did you know you can spot penguins and possums right in the city of Melbourne, without traveling long distances for that?
+We will show you some Melbourne penguins on the pier and afterwards possums in a park.

-There is a colony of Little Penguins living at the end of St Kilda Pier and the best time to see them is at dusk.
-After seeing those cute little Melbourne penguins return from the sea head back to the city and wait for dark to see possums.
+There is a colony of Little Penguins living at the end of St Kilda Pier and to see them you should go there at dusk.

 The Yarra River

-The Yarra is the river that flows through Melbourne.
-From the many Yarra bridges you will get nice evening views of the Central Business District and the Southbank on the other side.
+The Yarra is the big river that flows through Melbourne.
+Its many bridges offer great views of the Central Business District and the Southbank on the other side.
 Maybe in the evening you will get the best views.

-From Yarra bridges you can also see the green sporting areas east of the CBD and a park called Birrarung Marr from where rowboats and canoes set off to the river.
+From Yarra bridges you can clearly see the large green sports areas east of the CBD, and then there is Birrarung Marr, the park from where rowboats and canoes set off to the river.

-Yarra banks are a popular area for joggers and bikers and it looks like almost everybody in Melbourne was running here after work.
-No wonder they all come here, the walking tracks are very good.
+Yarra banks are a favourite area of joggers and bikers and it looks like almost everybody in Melbourne is running here after work.
+No wonder they all come here, the scenery is great and walking tracks good.

-For many people in Melbourne joggin right in the middle of the city means a high quality of life.
+For many Melbourne people jogging right in the city centre means a high quality of life.
 And so does rowing on the river.

 Melbourne Royal Botanic Gardens

-On the way to St Kilda, the Royal Botanic Gardens and Kings Domain make a large public park and a kind of green oasis between St Kilda road and the Yarra River.
+On the way to St Kilda, the Royal Botanic Gardens and Kings Domain make a large public park and a kind of green oasis, located between St Kilda Road and the Yarra River.

-Walk along the paths of the Botanic Gardens and you can see beautiful plants from all over the world not to mention the small rainforest and Australian desert plants.
+Walk along the paths of the Botanic Gardens and you can see beautiful plants from all over the world, not to mention their small rainforest and area of Australian desert plants.

-To learn more about the Yarra River and the Botanic Gardens of Melbourne, so for information about the garden check out the post Yarra River Walk through Central Melbourne.
+Our other post about the Yarra River also contains the Botanic Gardens of Melbourne, so for information about the garden check out the post Yarra River Walk through Central Melbourne.

 From the Botanic Gardens it might be wise to take a tram to St Kilda, to get there in time to see the famous St Kilda penguins.